GarethLarkan272/DemocraFund/README.md

 ## 4. Money Flow: The "Shadow Rand" Model

-Real fiat rails (bank integration, card processing, regulated custody) are out of scope for a the MVP.
+Real fiat rails (bank integration, card processing, regulated custody) are out of scope for a MVP.
 But the *point* of the demo is proving the fund-release logic is real and trustless — so we don't fake the token movement, we fake the edges.

+**Critical design decision: DemocraFund never custodies member (or taxpayer) money at all.** There are two entirely separate tracks:

+- **Governance track** (members, officials, citizen committee) — wallets exist purely for identity and attribution (whose vote, whose signature).
+No balance, no token, no money ever touches a member's wallet.
+Members don't "fund" anything on-chain; their real-world dues/fees stay exactly where they already go today (the club's real bank account).
+- **Money track** (club ↔ builder only) — the *only* funds that ever touch the chain are the specific budget for an awarded project, and the builder's payment for it.
 ```
-[Member pays real ZAR to club when paying membership at the beginning of the year or on monthly debit order] -- (admin bridge, manual for MVP)--> [Wallet credited with HumewoodCoin]
+[Humewood's real bank account — club dues, not on-chain at all]
                     |
+                    | (tender awarded)
                     v
-                                                        [Project Escrow Contract, funded in HumewoodCoin]
+          Admin mints exact awarded budget in HumewoodZAR,
+          straight into that project's Escrow Contract
                     |
+                    v
+        [Project Escrow Contract, funded in HumewoodZAR]
+                    |
           3-of-5 multisig approves each stage
                     |
                     v
-                                                        [Builder's wallet receives HumewoodCoin]
+        [Builder's wallet receives HumewoodZAR]
                     |
    (admin bridge, manual for MVP) --> [Builder paid real ZAR]
 ```

-- **HumewoodCoin**: an ERC-20-style token on Arbitrum, designed to look and behave like a stablecoin.
-Admin-controlled `mint`/`burn`, pausable, 1:1 conceptual peg to ZAR.
-This is intentionally built as if it *were* a real stablecoin integration, so swapping the manual admin bridge for a real payment processor (Stripe/EFT in, bank payout out) or a regulated custodian later is a plug-in change, not a rewrite.
+- **HumewoodZAR**: an ERC-20-style token on Arbitrum, designed to look and behave like a stablecoin.
+Admin-controlled `mint`, pausable, 1:1 conceptual peg to ZAR.
+This is intentionally built as if it *were* a real stablecoin integration, so that swapping the manual admin bridge for a real payment processor (Stripe/EFT in, bank payout out) or a regulated custodian later is a plug-in change, not a rewrite.
-- **What's real vs. simulated**: The ZAR↔token conversion at the edges is currently a trusted, manual admin action.
-Everything from the moment tokens enter escrow to the moment they leave is fully on-chain, auditable, and enforced by the multisig, genuinely trustless, not a mockup.
+- **What's real vs. simulated**: The ZAR↔token conversion at the point of withdraw is currently a trusted, manual admin action.
+Everything from the moment tokens enter escrow via minting to the moment they leave is fully on-chain, auditable, and enforced by the multisig, genuinely trustless, not a mockup.
 - **Why this matters for the demo**: judges/Humewood can watch a real block explorer and see real fund movement triggered by real multisig signatures.
 That's the credibility-building moment.

 ---